Country Guides

-Saudi Arabia is one of the most active and complex hiring markets in the world right now.
-Vision 2030 has triggered a sustained wave of investment across infrastructure, energy, technology, and professional services.
-Giga-projects including NEOM, the Red Sea Project, and Diriyah Gate are pulling global consultancies, engineering firms, and specialist contractors into the Kingdom at pace.
-And project timelines rarely accommodate the time it takes to register a legal entity.
+Saudi Arabia is one of the most active hiring markets in the world right now.
+Vision 2030 has triggered a sustained wave of investment across infrastructure, energy, technology, and professional services, and giga-projects including NEOM, the Red Sea Project, and Diriyah Gate are pulling global consultancies, engineering firms, and specialist contractors into the Kingdom at pace.
+Project timelines rarely accommodate the time it takes to register a legal entity, which is why many companies deploy through an EOR.

 Saudi Arabia's compliance environment